jjdelorme/ContosoUniversity/README.md

 ## Setup

-[Download the original Microsoft sample](https://webpifeed.blob.core.windows.net/webpifeed/Partners/ASP.NET%20MVC%20Application%20Using%20Entity%20Framework%20Code%20First.zip) and unzip it to a local directory, or clone this repository and checkout the `start` tag.
+Either [Download the original Microsoft sample](https://webpifeed.blob.core.windows.net/webpifeed/Partners/ASP.NET%20MVC%20Application%20Using%20Entity%20Framework%20Code%20First.zip) and unzip it to a local directory, or clone this repository and checkout the `start` tag:

 ```cmd
 git clone https://github.com/jjdelorme/ContosoUniversity